 So, let me explain further on the gut-brain connection and anxiety, stress, and depression.

-Anxiety and Gut Microbiome Connection
+Anxiety And Gut Microbiome Connection

 Many studies have found that patients with irritable bowel syndrome have a higher prevalence of anxiety disorders compared to the general population.